adamchainz/conjecture/docs/design.rst

 Implementation
 ~~~~~~~~~~~~~~

-Note: The current Python research cprototype is the best way to understand the hairy details, many of which are
+Note: The current Python research prototype is the best way to understand the hairy details, many of which are
 elided here for the sake of brevity.
 This should be considered a high level overview.

 The core idea of Conjecture is very simple: Data generators are build on top of other data generators.
 Shrinking